What is this course about?

 There will be a discussion board for the course set up on CampusWire.
 You might want clarification on something in lecture or the textbook, or you’re stuck on an exercise and need a hint or have someone to tell you what the problem with your proposed solution is.
 Your instructor and TAs will help.
 One of the course outcomes, however, is to make you a better, more collaborative learner and teacher yourself.
 So feel free to attempt to explain things others ask questions about, and provide hints for those who get stuck yourself.

 There will be 10 open-book tests covering the topics in class, to be taken on D2L.
-Tests will be available on D2L for seven days.
-They will usually be due Wednesdays at 23:30; the first test is due January 27.
+They will usually be due Mondays at 23:59; the first test is due September 13.
 Tests are graded pass/no pass.

-There will be 10 short-answer basic problems.
-They will usually be due on Wednesdays, to be submitted on D2L.
-The first problem will be due January 20.
+There will be 8 short-answer basic problems.
+They will usually be due on Mondays at 23:59, to be submitted on D2L or Carnap.
+The first problem will be due September 13.
 Basic problems are graded according to the EMRN rubric below.

 What do I need for all that?

 This course will be delivered online.
-Two hours a week will take place via Zoom at the set lecture times, but most content will be delivered asynchronously (that means: not at a specific time).
+One lecture meeting per week will take place via Zoom at the set lecture times, but most content will be delivered asynchronously (that means: not at a specific time).
 To access the material and complete the assignments you will need a computer and access to the internet (for some things a smartphone or tablet are enough, but a desktop or laptop with a keyboard, mouse, and large-ish screen will be much more comfortable).

 You will need an account with the UCalgary IT service, without which you cannot access D2L.